 We went in the beginning of August when temperatures were mild to warm.
 A friend told me to pack all black because that’s all anyone wears in London.
 She wasn’t wrong.

 We had to take clothes for the wedding, so that was easy.
-A nice dress and heels for me, and a suit and dress shoes for Mr. PC.
+A nice dress and heels for me, and a suit and dress shoes for my husband.
 We knew we wanted to walk the Tolkien Trail so also packed appropriate athletic wear.

 I packed a few dresses as well as jeans, shorts, a skirt and a couple tops.
 Keeping the colors of all of my pieces neutral or dark helped minimize the jackets and shoes I needed to match.

 My plantar fasciitis flares up with lots of walking.
 Super fun while traveling.
-These shoes fit my orthotic insoles and were cheap enough that I didn’t care if they got grimy on the rainy London streets.
+A cheap pair of gray sneakers from Wal-Mart (similar to mine) fit my orthotic insoles and were cheap enough that I didn’t care if they got grimy on the rainy London streets.
 I also took sandals and black boots.

-For Mr. PC, I picked out a few pairs of pants and shirts of various weights.
+For my husband, I picked out a few pairs of pants and shirts of various weights.
 Each shirt had to match at least 2 pairs of pants, and vice versa.
 If they didn’t mix well with others I left them at home.
 Everything fit without jamming into our 2 carry-ons and 1 checked luggage.

 I wish I had taken a pair of tights, there were a few times where I was chilly and would have worn them.
 We both found our black rain jackets fit in well with everyone else in the London.
 You can’t go wrong with black and it was my default throughout the trip.
 Jean shorts were out of place, but it was warm the day we went to Windsor so I wore them anyway.